stefanhans/distributed-contexting/why/PITCHME.md

 ### Vision of a distributed system

-- reactive, cost-free, and inherently created |
+- reactive, cost-free, and inherently operating |
 - unlimited context domain |
 - edge aware infrastructure |
 - encrypted by design |